pieroproietti/penguins-wardrobe/costumes/wagtail/README.md

 This is the second version of this experiment, I want create a slim ISO to be used for develpment.

-There is a motivation on the lacks of sddm in this system, unfortunately sddm bring dependencies from X11 almost in this version I'm using from Debian/bookworm .

 # That you get

 * waydroid